vitalets/playwright-bdd/docs/writing-steps/cucumber-style.md

 });
 ```

-> Make sure to export `test` instance, because it is used in the generated test files
+> Make sure to export the `test` instance, because it is used in the generated test files

-3. Use these `Given / When / Then` to define steps, world instance is available as `this`:
+3. Use these `Given / When / Then` to define steps, the world instance is available as `this`:

 ```ts
 // steps.ts